-The facility, with a steel structure 19 metres high, 165 metres long and 100 metres wide, will hold three aircraft, as well as maintenance space, planning rooms and office space.
+The facility, with a steel structure 19 metres high, 165 metres long and 100 metres wide, is equal to 1.5 times the size of BT Murrayfield Stadium and is large enough to park 280 double decker buses.
+It will hold three aircraft, as well as maintenance space, planning rooms and office space.
 There will also be pilot simulators for training.
 Around 650 jobs will be created once completed, with many of those working on the project local to the Moray area.

 All nine P-8A Poseidon aircraft will operate from the base, where around 480 service personnel will operate and maintain the aircraft in two squadrons.

 The P-8A Poseidon will support maritime surveillance, anti-submarine warfare and anti-ship warfare for the UK.
 It will increase protection of the UK’s nuclear deterrent and Queen Elizabeth class aircraft carriers.
 There are 13 UK-based suppliers producing components for P-8A, making up 5% of every P-8A aircraft around the world.